• Skip to primary navigation

 Roll out chilled cookie dough using sugar for dusting to prevent sticking.
 This gives a better flavor to sugar cookies than using a dusting of flour.

-Cut with cookie cutters and layout of a greased cookie sheet.
+Cut with snowflake cookie cutters and layout of a greased cookie sheet.

 Bake at 400 for 6 to 8 minutes until the edges are golden and the center is still soft.